 Because these should be actions motivated out of love: God-defined love.
 And God defines love by commitment and sacrifice.

 You look to your left and see them giving up on virginity because it’s ‘enslaving’ and ‘objectifying’.

 You look to your right and see them throwing out modesty because it’s ‘inhibiting’ and ‘slut-shaming’.

-You see so-called Christians making every possible excuse to stand on the fringes of discipleship, smoke curling off their clothes.
+You see so-called Christians making every possible excuse to stand on the fringes of discipleship.

 They trample virtue because they are not motivated by God-defined love.
-When virginity is a requirement of law rather than a choice of trust, it is no surprise these girls kick against the goads and scream at the injustice of it all.
-And when modesty is done for appearance and reputation, selfishness refuses any opportunity to respect herself or the men around her.
+When sexual wholeness is a requirement of law rather than a choice of trust, it is no surprise these girls kick against the goads and scream at the injustice of it all.

 Dear girl, the Christian walk is a burden and bondage only to those who stumble over Jesus instead of trusting His heart.